Rashidun Caliphate: Election of Uthman

 The committee narrowed down the choices to two: Uthman and Ali.
-Ali was from the Banu Hashim clan (the same clan as Muhammad) of the Quraish tribe, and he was the cousin and son-in-law of Muhammad and had been one of his companions from the inception of his mission.
-Uthman was from the Umayyad clan of the Quraish.
+Ali was from the Banu Hashim clan (the same clan as Muhammad) of the Quraysh tribe, and he was the cousin and son-in-law of Muhammad and had been one of his companions from the inception of his mission.
+Uthman was from the Umayyad clan of the Quraysh.
 He was the second cousin and son-in-law of Muhammad and one of the early converts of Islam.
 Uthman was ultimately chosen.

+Reign of Uthman

 Uthman reigned for twelve years as a caliph.
-During the first half of his reign, he was the most popular caliph among all the Rashiduns, while in the latter half of his reign he met increasing opposition, led by the Egyptians and concentrated around Ali, who would albeit briefly, succeed Uthman as caliph.
+During the first half of his reign, he was the most popular caliph among all the Rashiduns, while in the latter half of his reign, he met increasing opposition, led by the Egyptians and concentrated around Ali, who would albeit briefly, succeed Uthman as caliph.

+Uthman's most lasting project was the final compilation of the Qur'an.
+Uthman formed the committee which was tasked with producing copies of the Quran based on text that had been gathered separately on parchment, bones and rocks during the lifetime of Muhammad.
+Under his authority diacritics were written with Arabic letters so that non-native speakers of Arabic could easily read the Qur'an.
+Uthman sent copies of the sacred text to each of the Muslim cities and garrison towns and destroyed variant texts.

 Despite internal troubles, Uthman continued the wars of conquest started by Umar.
 The Rashidun army conquered North Africa from the Byzantines and even raided Spain, conquering the coastal areas of the Iberian Peninsula, as well as the islands of Rhodes and Cyprus.
-Also, coastal Sicily was raided in 652.
+Coastal Sicily was raided in 652.
 The Rashidun army fully conquered the Sasanian Empire, and its eastern frontiers extended up to the lower Indus River.

-Uthman's most lasting project was the final compilation of the Qur'an.
-Under his authority diacritics were written with Arabic letters so that non-native speakers of Arabic could easily read the Qur'an.

-Siege of Uthman
+Assassination of Uthman

-After a protest turned into a siege on his house, Uthman refused to initiate any military action, in order to avoid civil war between Muslims and preferred to negotiate a peaceful solution.
-After the negotiations, the protesters returned but found a man following them, holding an order to execute them, at which point, the protesters returned to Uthman's home, bearing the order.
-Uthman swore that he did not write the order and to talk the protesters down.
-The protesters responded by demanding he step down as caliph.
-Uthman refused and returned to his room, whereupon the protesters broke into Uthman's house and killed him while he was reading the Qur'an.
-It was later discovered that the order to kill the rebels did not, in fact, originate from Uthman, but was, rather, part of a conspiracy to overthrow him.
-In June 656, a group of rebels climbed from the back of Uthman's house and murdered the caliph.
+Uthman was generous in distributing booty and land to his relatives and Companions in the Quraysh tribe.
+Governors under his jurisdiction were accused of extravagance and harsh tax collection.
+This provoked jealousy and anger among excluded Muslims, especially in Egypt and Iraq, at a time when the numbers and power of the Quraysh were being diluted by the vast new conquered lands and converts to Islam.
+Outraged at what they considered the nepotism and corruption of Uthman, protestors gathered and put Uthman's house under siege, offering Uthman a choice of abdication or death.